Hello future, or current adopters! We are so excited that you're here :).

 Currently, we do not charge a fee for our mouse waitlist as it is generally smaller and more manageable

-To join the waitlist, you must submit an Adoption Application and follow the instructions for joining the waitlist
+To join the waitlist, you must submit an Adoption Application and pay the application fee

-The waitlist fee covers the time and effort involved in maintaining the waitlist
+The application fee covers the time and effort involved in reading and responding to applications and maintaining the waitlist

 Joining the waitlist does not guarantee adoption approval.
 You must still meet our adoption criteria (appropriate housing, vet care, food, etc.).